Google My Business- What is it and Where Do I Start?

 Review your business profile: How many followers and views do you have?

 It seems like a common-sense strategy, but you would be surprised how many people don’t take advantage of that built-in base audience you already have.
-Your personal connections are going to be the most agreeable people when you ask them to do something, and chances are they’ll want to support you.
+Your personal connections will be the most agreeable people when you ask them to do something, and chances are they’ll want to support you.

 Learnings: Tap into your already-there audience and ask them to like and review your page.
-The interaction you get with your built-in following will help you gain exposure with those people’s followers.
+The interaction you get with your built-in following will help you gain exposure to those people’s followers.